brmather/pycurious/README.md

 # PyCurious

 Magnetic data is one of the most common geophysics datasets available on the surface of the Earth.
 Curie depth is the depth at which rocks lose their magnetism.
-This is most often interpreted as the 580C isotherm, which is the Curie point of magnetite and the most prevalent magnetic mineral.
+The most prevalent magnetic mineral is magnetite, which has a Curie point of 580C, thus the Curie depth is often interpreted as the 580C isotherm.

 Current methods to derive Curie depth first compute the (fast) Fourier transform over a square window of a magnetic anomaly that has been reduced to the pole.
 The depth and thickness of magnetic sources is estimated from the slope of the radial power spectrum. *PyCurious* implements two common approaches: